lxxself/caravaggio-deployments/aws-lambda/README.md

 utility to do that.
 In order to deploy caravaggio to AWS Lambda, you need credentials.
 You can find more informations on [serverless documentation](http://slss.io/aws-creds-setup).

-When you found your preferred way to setup your AWS credentials, run
+When you found your preferred way to setup your AWS credentials, rename the file `serverless.example.yml` to `serverless.yml` and change anything if needed.
+It works even without any modification if you don't need to specify your serverless organisation.

+Run.

 ```
 npm install